Bondi Junction: 20th century

+21st century

 The suburb was historically divided by the border of Waverley and Woollahra councils.
-In 2002 the boundary was realigned from Oxford Street to the bypass road (see below), giving Waverley Council full control of the commercial areas of the suburb.
+In 2002, the boundary was realigned from Oxford Street to the bypass road (see below), giving Waverley Council full control of the commercial areas of the suburb.

+In April 2024, Joel Cauchi perpetrated a mass stabbing at Westfield Bondi Junction before being shot dead by police.

+Star Theatre

+In 1917 the first theatre in the area, named Star Theatre, was opened, situated on a triangular plot bounded by Bronte Road, Brisbane Street, and Ebley Street.
+This was demolished 10 years later, and a second Star Theatre opened in 1928.
+The 2,400-seat theatre was operated by Olympic Theatres until Hoyts purchased it in 1935.
+Architects Charles Bohringer & Associates (who also remodelled the Enmore Theatre in 1937) redesigned the cinema in an Art Deco style before it was reopened in 1938.
+It became the largest and most popular cinema in the area, and was at one time one of the biggest suburban cinemas in New South Wales.

+In 1954 the Star was equipped with a new CinemaScope screen.
+It was renamed the Hoyts Horror House for a short period in 1973.
+Hoyts sold the theatre in 1977, and it closed after Salon Kitty was screened on 8 February 1977.

+The building reopened the in 1978 as the Star Rock Concert, and started showing films, but it closed permanently later in the year and was demolished in 1981.

 Transport

 Bondi Junction railway station is an underground station that is also the eastern terminus of the Eastern Suburbs railway line on the Sydney Trains network.
 The station is also the terminus of limited South Coast Line services.
 A bus interchange is located at ground level, above the railway station and below residential towers.